 The river crossings are now in full swing, with long columns of wildebeest fighting for the relative safety of the centre.
 They swim across as quickly as possible, knowing crocodiles lie within striking distance.
-The adrenaline of the crossing is heightened further by the testosterone drifting through the herd’s males as they battle for the right to mate with the now-receptive females.
+The adrenaline of the crossing is heightened by the testosterone in the herd’s males as they battle for the right to mate with the females.

-The surviving members of the herd now turn back east, and then north, to tackle what is perhaps the most famous singular event in the Great Migration, the crossing of the Mara River.
+The surviving members of the herd now turn back east and then north to tackle what is perhaps the most famous singular event in the migration, the crossing of the Mara River.
 Flowing from Lake Victoria, the river cuts across Tanzania’s northwesternmost corner before crossing the unfenced border into Kenya’s Maasai Mara National Reserve.
 Now flooded from the rains, viewing this quintessential safari spectacle is similar on either side of the border.

-The frenetic crossings of the Mara River continue into August, and while this is undoubtedly one of the best times to visit Kenya for the Great Migration it is also one of the busiest, with nearby lodges fully booked throughout the month.
+The frenetic crossings of the Mara River continues into August.
+While this is undoubtedly one of the best times to visit Kenya, it is also one of the busiest.
+Most nearby lodges and camps are fully booked throughout the month.

-The allure of fresh grass, which the great herds pick up from vast distances with their impressive sense of smell, draws them back across the Kenya-Tanzania border from the Maasai Mara into the Serengeti.
+The allure of rain, draws the herds back across the Kenya-Tanzania border from the Maasai Mara into the Serengeti.
 As the dry season progresses, the rivers lose much of their volume and a lot of their fearsome reputation.
 These natural bottlenecks still provide perfect viewing opportunities, with the added allure of new born zebra foals joining the journey.

 The slow trek back south continues.
-The animals have a tough task to balance – they need to return to the southern Serengeti for the explosion of new grasses that come with the season’s ‘short rains.’
-But get there too early, and they’ll struggle to find enough nourishment for themselves and their calves, which are still less than a year old.
-It makes November one of the best times to visit Tanzania for the migration.
+The animals have a tough task to balance.
+They must return to the southern Serengeti for the new grasses that come with the season’s ‘short rains.’
+If they get there too early, they will struggle to find enough nourishment for themselves and their calves.
+November is one of the best times to visit Tanzania for the migration.

 - Both males and females have horns.
 Males have larger and thicker horns.

-- Wildebeest calves are able to walk as soon as they are born.
-They can run with the herd when they are only a few days old.
+- Wildebeest calves can walk as soon as they are born.
+They can run with the herd when only a few days old.

 - There are two species of wildebeest.
 Blue wildebeest are found in Southern Africa and East Africa.
-Black wildebeest are only found in South Africa
+Black wildebeest are found in South Africa.

 What is the Great Wildebeest Migration?